Lehmannhen/Bisection-and-Newton-method/README.md

 # Bisection method and Newton's method

-This is a C program that implements the Bisection method and the Newton method to find the roots of mathematical functions.
+This is a C program that implements the Bisection method and the Newton method to find approximations to the roots of mathematical functions.
 The mathematical functions are hard coded in this program.

 ## ----------------- Newton's method ----------------------
 Newton's method is an algorithm to find the approximate solution to *f(x) = 0*